substrate-system/preload/README.md

 ### `preload(filepath, srcset, href, sizes)`

-Take either a string or a function for `srcset` and `href` attributes.
+Takes either a string or a function for `srcset` and `href` attributes.
 If they are functions, they will be called with the given `filepath`.

 ```ts